 Pedestrian activity is generated by the car park and the four existing arcades that feed onto the lane from New South Head Road.
 Narrow and inadequate pathways on the lane cause conflict between vehicles and pedestrians.

-O1 To make Kiaora Lane into a significant part of 11
+01 To make Kiaora Lane into a significant part of the public domain in the Leable Bay Centre.